New Stays For Your Next Meeting in Greater Phoenix

 Thus far, plans also include a restaurant, lobby bar, rooftop pool with a bar and café, spa, gym, retail and meeting spaces.
 Residents will have access to a separate lounge, swimming pool, gym, and entrance.

 Progress on one of Greater Phoenix’s most-anticipated hospitality projects isn’t missing a beat.
-Projected to open in 2022, the Ritz-Carlton Paradise Valley will span more than 20 acres overlooking Camelback Mountain.
+Projected to open in fall 2024, the Ritz-Carlton Paradise Valley will span more than 20 acres overlooking Camelback Mountain.
 The resort’s 215 guest accommodations will include spacious rooms, oversize suites, detached casitas and private bungalows.
 A specialty-dining concept will harvest seasonal produce from the resort’s anticipated herb garden and 400-tree citrus orchard, incorporating ingredients into the daily menus.

 The property will also feature a 16,000 square-foot spa, a 2,500 square-foot, state-of-the-art health and fitness center, various indoor/outdoor meeting and event spaces — 20,000 square feet in total — including an amphitheater, secret garden and a grand lawn with stunning views of neighboring mountains and unobstructed sunsets.

-On track for a fall 2023 opening, Caesars Republic Scottsdale will be the first non-gaming branded Caesars hotel in the United States.
+On track for a spring 2024 opening, Caesars Republic Scottsdale will be the first non-gaming branded Caesars hotel in the United States.
 As Scottsdale’s newest luxury addition, the hotel will stand at 150 feet with 11 stories and 265 rooms.
 Additionally, Caesars Republic will feature a 7,000 square-foot, column-free ballroom with 34-foot sliding glass doors that open out onto the adjacent lawn, suitable for outdoor events for up to 600 people, and five breakout rooms will accommodate up to 40 people each or can be opened for events up to 200.

 The hotel’s seventh floor will be home to a rooftop pool deck and views Camelback Mountain, as well as Seven (SVN), a dining experience that will combine elements and ingredients from Arizona, Mexico and the Yucatan peninsula.
 Additionally, Caesars Republic will also feature two new restaurants by celebrity chef Giada De Laurentiis, including Luna by Giada, a fine-dining, Italian restaurant, and Pronto by Giada, a casual, all-day cafe.